Murowana Goślina: Education

-The village has two primary schools, the first on ul.
-Szkolna north of the old village centre, and the second on Zielone Wzgórza (opened 1992, patron Henryk Sienkiewicz).
+The town has two primary schools, the first on ul.
+Szkolna north of the old town centre, and the second on Zielone Wzgórza (opened 1992, patron Henryk Sienkiewicz).
 Since the educational reforms of 2001 it has also had two middle schools (gimnazjum), the first a newly built site south of the old centre (on the hill which formerly contained the Jewish cemetery), and the second housed in the same building as the primary school on Zielone Wzgórza (patron Jan Kochanowski).
 There is also a school providing higher-level education, housed in the older school building on ul.
 Szkolna.